sodadata/docs/soda/quick-start-prod.md

       warn: when > 0
   # Check fails when the number of products, relative to the
   # previous scan, changes by 10 or more
-  # Requires a Soda platform account
+  # Requires a Soda Cloud account
   - change for row_count < 10:
       name: Products are stable
 ```